-On the other hand, any other usage of kernel-level software with hardware platforms different from SPEAr evaluation boards is not discussed in this section.
+The use of kernel-level software with hardware platforms other that SPEAr evaluation boards is not discussed in this section.

 When working at kernel level, developers are concerned with the kernel source code tree from which a single binary image file must be generated by "rebuilding" the kernel.